bloxstreet/support/frequently-asked-questions/questions-and-answers.md

 {: .no_toc }
 To hide commands, run **/e (command)**.
 You may also press **’** or **;** and then enter the command.

-### I am a new HR, and I would like to know how to host a shift.
-Where can I find information about shifts?
-{: .text-red-300 }
-{: .no_toc }
-In order to learn more about BloxStreet shifts, we encourage you to read our [Shift Guide](https://support.bloxstreet.store/guides/shift-guide.html).

-### I am a new HR, and I would like to know how to host or train at a training session.
-Where can I find information about training sessions?
-{: .text-red-300 }
-{: .no_toc }
-In order to learn more about BloxStreet training sessions, we encourage you to read our [Training Guide](https://support.bloxstreet.store/guides/training-guide.html).

 ### What are the acceptable and unacceptable reasons to use admin commands?
 {: .text-red-300 }
 {: .no_toc }